We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 So instead, I’m going to give you some advice.

 Don’t rush buying your holster.
-Try out several so that you know what you like and what you don’t and are able to choose a holster that really fits your wants and needs.
+Try out several so that you know what you like and can choose a holster that really fits your wants and needs.

 Do you have any advice that you’d like to add?
 Share your thoughts in the comments.
-Thinking about concealed carry?
-Don’t miss our reviews on the best concealed carry holsters!
+Want to learn about other great Glocks?
+Check out our complete Glock guide!

 14 Leave a Reply